Bluscrn/arch_install/ARCH_INSTALLATION_GUIDE.md

 ## Boot the live environment

 The live environment can be booted from a USB flash drive, an optical disc or a network with PXE.
-For alternative means of installation, see https://wiki.archlinux.org/index.php/Category:Installation_process
+For an alternative means of installation, see https://wiki.archlinux.org/index.php/Category:Installation_process

 ##### Note:
 ```